 Sampling occurred from May-September in the SE following standard hair snagging techniques with barbed wire hair corrals (Woods et al. 1999).
-Sampling sites were established based on location of previous sightings, sign, habitat guality, and radio telemetry from bears.
-Sites were baited with 2 liters of a blood and fish mixture to attract bears across a barbwire perimeter placed to snag hair.
+Sampling sites were established based on location of previous sightings, sign, habitat quality, and radio telemetry from bears.
+Sites were baited with 2 liters of a blood and fish mixture to attract bears across a barb wire perimeter placed to snag hair.
 Sites were deployed for 2-3 weeks prior to hair collection.
-Hair sampling also occurred at sites where personnel observed bear hair and "rubbing" on a tree. artificial sign post, or similar object.
+Hair sampling also occurred at sites where personnel observed bear hair and "rubbing" on a tree, artificial sign post, or similar object.
 When observed, personnel formally established these sites by attaching barbed wire at the spot of rubbing and designating the location with a unique site number.
 Crews then subsequently revisited these locations to collect bear hair.
 Hair was collected and labeled to indicate: number and color of hairs collected, site location, date, and barb number.
+Solid black hairs were judged to be from black bears and not analyzed further.
 Samples collected 1) as part of this formal hair sampling effort, 2) from captured and handled bears, and 3) opportunistically (i.e., not from established sampling sites, such as tree staubs along trail, within identified daybeds, etc.) were sent to Wildlife Genetics International Laboratory in Nelson, British Columbia for DNA extraction and genotyping.
 Only samples from known grizzly bears or that outwardly appeared to be grizzly bear were sent to the lab.
 Hairs visually identified as black bear hair by technicians on our project or at the Laboratory were not processed and hairs processed and determined to be black bear were not genotyped.
-Dr. Michael Proctor (Birchdale Ecological Consulting) is a cooperator on this project and assisted with genetic interpretations.
+Dr. Michael Proctor (Birchdale Ecological) is a cooperator on this project and assisted with genetic interpretations.